-- Compatible with today's secular views - 5 - Happiness and pleasure are important values today pr - Teachings on the importance of the majority in making decisions is shared in democratic m values ut - Shaped political attitudes, e.g. towards the poor, that remain today b) Strengths and weaknesses of the theory and its developments, appropriateness of its continuing application and use, assessment of relevant examples, change in the law and social attitudes vis a vis the theory, compatibility or otherwise with religious approaches.
+- Compatible with today's secular views - Happiness and pleasure are important values today - Teachings on the importance of the majority in making decisions is shared in democratic values - Shaped political attitudes, e.g. towards the poor, that remain today

+Society now believes strongly in the principles of justice, rights and protection of minorities which is not reflected in utilitarianism b) Strengths and weaknesses of the theory and its developments, appropriateness of its continuing application and use, assessment of relevant examples, change in the law and social attitudes vis a vis the theory, compatibility or otherwise with religious approaches.